Pudendal Nerve Entrapment (PNE)

 In the unlikely case that a patient has PNE, he/she will also have some of these symptoms: positional pain worsened by sitting, genital numbness, fecal and/or urinary incontinence.
 Sitting pain relieved by standing or sitting on a toilet seat is the most reliable diagnostic parameter.

-Lastly, a review study in 2009 found that while some people do have the symptoms of pudendal neuralgia (which would include many people with IC and CPPS), “there is no evidence to support equating the presence of [these symptoms] with a diagnosis of pudendal nerve entrapment”.
+A review study in 2009 found that while some people do have the symptoms of pudendal neuralgia (which would include many people with IC and CPPS), “there is no evidence to support equating the presence of [these symptoms] with a diagnosis of pudendal nerve entrapment”.

 Here are some of the key studies supporting this theory.
 There is a small group of doctors, many of them French, who have published numerous studies supporting the theory: